 SILBERNER: And people stayed home and listened to mass on the radio.
 Just a week later, 433 schools in 17 states in this country were closed.
 That meant nearly a quarter of a million kids out of school.
 Here's health official Sandra Parker in Fort Worth.

-Dr. SANDRA PARKER (Medical Director, Tarrant County Health Department): We have recommended that they stay at home.
+SANDRA PARKER: We have recommended that they stay at home.
 We don't think that they should be involved in any group activities outside of the school.
 So, that would include things like the mall, going to the movie theaters.

 SILBERNER: Throughout May, the World Health Organization watched the virus spread around the world.
 Then on June 11th, WHO Director Margaret Chan made a proclamation.

-Ms. MARGARET CHEN (Director, WHO): The scientific criteria for an influenza pandemic have been met.
+MARGARET CHEN: The scientific criteria for an influenza pandemic have been met.
 The world is now at the start of the 2009 influenza pandemic.